pingcap/docs-cn/reference/error-codes.md

     The memory used by the request exceeds the threshold limit for the TiDB memory usage.

-    Increase the value of the system variable with the `tidb_mem_quota` prefix.
+    Increase the memory limit for a single SQL statement by configuring `mem-quota-query`.

 * Error Number: 8002

     To guarantee consistency, a transaction with the `SELECT FOR UPDATE` statement cannot be retried when it encounters a commit conflict.
 TiDB rolls back the transaction and returns this error.

-    Retry the failed transaction.
+    The application can safely retry the whole transaction.

 * Error Number: 8003

     If the data in a row is not consistent with the index when executing the `ADMIN CHECK TABLE` command, TiDB returns this error.
+This error is commonly seen when you check the data corruption in the table.

+    You can contact PingCAP for support or seek help in the official forum.

 * Error Number: 8004